knpuniversity/blog/use-symfony-reproducer.md

 Open your reproducer in your favorite IDE.
 Normally, messing with files in the `vendor/` directory is a no-no, but in this case, for files in `vendor/symfony/*`, you can!
-Changes you make to these files  are actually being made in your forked Symfony repository.
+Changes you make to these files are actually being made in your forked Symfony repository because of the symlinks.

 Once you’ve squashed that bug, jump back into your local Symfony fork and take a look at your changes: